 If you’re self-employed, or you don’t get a pension from your company, look into setting up a cheap, easy stakeholder pension.
 Or, if you’re feeling more adventurous, set up a Self Invested Personal Pension (SIPP).

 The big advantage of pensions is the tax benefit – the fact that the government puts in the tax you would have paid on any money you contribute.

-The important thing, though, is that you put enough away each month/year to build up a nice pot of money to keep you going.
-As a general rule of thumb, to work out how much of your wage your should be saving to put towards your retirement, you should halve your age and use this as a percentage.
+The important thing, though, is that you put enough away each month to build up a nice pot of money to keep you going.
+As a general rule of thumb, to work out how much of your wage you should be saving to put towards your retirement, you should halve your age and use this as a percentage.